Elie-A-98/yeager-dapp/README.md

 <br>I will keep the user close to the blockchain and I won't store data on the backend unless necessary.
 <br>So for querying the smart contract and tranfering tokens the client app will directly use `ether.js`
 <br>It will use the backend only for requesting the owner to mint a new token for a user after he uploads the asset and metadata through a form
-<br>**The UI is responsive, user-friendly, SEO friendly** and tailored only for web for now.
-While SEO may not be as critical for a DApp as it is for a traditional website, optimizing our SEO will help increase the visibility of the app within the Web3 community
+<br>**The UI is responsive, user-friendly** and tailored only for web for now.
+Initial considerations for SEO are taken into account but SEO is left for later

-## 3. Architecture
+## 6. Architecture

+### 6.1 Monorepo

+For the sake of simplicity and because it is convenient, I structured the project as a yarn monorepo consisting of the following workspaces

+-  packages/nft
+-  packages/dtos

+-  packages/domain
+-  backend/application
+-  backend/api

+-  frontend/api

+Everything in `packages` is shared.

+`packages/domain` is part of the backend but i shared it because i was planning to experiment with running some domain logic on the UI before sending a request to the client

-### 3.0 C4 Model
+### 6.2 C4 Model

-[C4 model](https://c4model.com/) is a lean graphical notation technique for modelling the architecture of software systems. <br>

-As can be found on the website of the author of this model ([Simon Brown](https://simonbrown.je/)): *The C4 model was created as a way to help software development teams describe and communicate software architecture, both during up-front design sessions and when retrospectively documenting an existing codebase* <br>
+As can be found on the website of the author of this model ([Simon Brown](https://simonbrown.je/)): *The [C4 model](https://c4model.com/) was created as a way to help software development teams describe and communicate software architecture, both during up-front design sessions and when retrospectively documenting an existing codebase* <br>

 I will only draw the C1 and C2 level.
 This is actually a recommendation from the C4 Model author as C3 and C4 are meant only for complex scenarios<br>

 *Note: The [IcePanel](https://app.icepanel.io/) platform was used to draw all C4 model levels*.

-#### 3.0.1 C1 System Context
+#### 6.2.1 C1 System Context

 ![C1 System Context](./docs/c4-model/c1-system-context.png)

-#### 3.0.2 C2 Container
+#### 6.2.2 C2 Container

 ![C1 Container](./docs/c4-model/c2-container.png)

-### 3.1 Back-End
+### 6.2.3 Back-End

 [Back-End Architecture](./server/README.MD)

-### 3.2 Front-End
+### 6.2.4 Front-End

 [Front-End Architecture](./client/README.md)

-## 4. Project structure and Conventions

-### 4.1 Planning
+## 7 Planning

 Like the typical tickets in Clickup of Azure Boards, I will add files for each ticket in [the planning folders](./docs/planning/) with a simple description of the task without time estimations.
 This is for the sake of simplicity

-### 4.2 Monorepo

-For the sake of simplicity and because it is convenient, I used yarn workspaces to structure the project as a single monorepo.

-There are 3 workspaces:
-- Client
-- Server
-- Packages/*: contains code that can be shared and that doesn't belong to any other workspace.
-For ex the contracts Abis, types and some utility functions

-### 4.3 Branching Startegy

-I will have 2 environments: dev and production (main).
-For the sake of simplicity, I will use feature branching

-### 4.4 Git Messages
+## 8 Git Messages

 I will enforce consistent commit message conventions using the following packages: `husky` and `commitlint`

-## 5. How to Run

-## 6. Technologies Used
+## 9. Technologies Used

 This is a list of the technologies used with a brief description